Mathew Baker (footballer)

-Mathew Ryan Sitorus Baker (/id/; born 13 May 2009) is a professional footballer who plays as a defender for A-League club Melbourne City.
-Born in Australia, he represents Indonesia at international level.
+Mathew Ryan Baker (born 13 May 2009) is a professional footballer who plays as a defender for A-League club Melbourne City.
+Born in Australia, he plays for the Indonesia national team.

 Early life

-Mathew Ryan Sitorus Baker was born on 13 May 2009 in Melbourne, Australia, to an Indonesian mother and an Australian father.
+Mathew Ryan Baker was born on 13 May 2009 in Melbourne, Australia, to an Indonesian mother and an Australian father.
 Baker joined Malvern City youth academy in 2016.

 Club career

 Melbourne City

 In 2021 Baker joined Melbourne City youth academy.
 On 2 March 2025, Baker made his debut for Melbourne City's VPL side, starting in a 8–1 win against Moreland City.
 Baker made his first team debut for Melbourne City on 30 July 2025 in an Australia Cup match against APIA Leichhardt.
 On 30 September 2025, Baker signed his first professional contract with the club on a three-year deal.

+On 14 September 2025, Baker played the full 120 minutes as a left-back for Melbourne City Youth in a promotion play-off match against Brunswick City SC, which ended 2–2 after extra time.
+Melbourne City won the penalty shoot-out 3–1 and secured promotion to the NPL Victoria.
+On 16 September 2025, Baker was included in City’s squad for an AFC Champions League Elite fixture against Sanfrecce Hiroshima, remaining an unused substitute in a 2–0 defeat.
+He was again named as an unused substitute for City away to Vissel Kobe on 1 October.